blastbeng/spotisub/README.md

 ## Planned Features

 Dashboard
-* View which tracks are missing and decide to download trough spotdl or just ignore em
-* View which tracks are being matched with the Spotify playlists\recommendations, and decide to keep or exclude em
+* Ability to delete, skip or download matching tracks from spotify
-* Configure some parameters of spotisub trough the dashboard instead of docker env variables
+* Configure Spotisub trough the dashboard instead of docker env variables
 * Ability to interact with spotdl and lidarr integrations from the dashboard

 ## Help